quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 - Automatic localization / internationalization
 - Responsive flex grid layout
 - No external dependencies (momentjs, jQuery, etc), other than Quasar
-- User events support (date, day, interval, time, resource)
+- User events support (date, day, interval, time, resource, etc)
 - Define any day as beginning of week
 - Show only certain days of the week (good for work week days)
 - Workweek number support